 Many people laughed in my face when I told them I was travelling to Monaco for the Grand Prix with a baby.
 And again, I must admit it is not the first place that springs to mind when you think of things to do as a family of three.
 You will probably notice a theme with our travel, holidays and outings – we tend to just book the things we want to do and drag the baby along as opposed to looking for family friendly settings.
 So would I do it again … take the baby to Monaco for the Formula One?
 Truth be told, probably not, and that is mainly because we paid a small fortune for our tickets … think along the lines of one months rent!
 However, we had a fantastic day and made the most of the situation.
 So it just goes to prove that you can do whatever your heart desires once the baby arrives, you just have to accept that it might not be exactly as it used to be.

 This is the second time that we have been to Monaco for the F1 so it helped that we knew what to expect.
 We often get asked who is the petrol head in the relationship, but we both just love the atmosphere at the races and Monaco is the highlight of the racing calendar each year.
-We were not the only parents at the race and I saw at least half a dozen other babies – we even bumped into some Aussie parents at the train station!
+We were not the only parents at Monaco Grand Prix with a baby – we even bumped into some fellow Aussie parents at the train station!

 - Watching our home grown hero, Daniel Ricciardo, win his first Monaco Grand Prix!